Tikam45/Pdf-To-Video-/README.md

 Run the Application:
 source.py

-# Put your Gemini Api key in keys.py folder
+# Put your Gemini Api key in source.py file